About the Folio Club

-The Folio Club is a literary magazine founded in 2009 that focuses on short fiction and story-like essays, presented alongside indie comic art.
-Named for an unfinished satirical sketch by Edgar Allan Poe that depicted a zany, dysfunctional writer’s group, it features a small handful of contributors on a recurring basis, among whom writers Romy Ashby, Mark Saba, and Robert Pranzatelli, and artist Onsmith, have appeared in every issue.
+The Folio Club is an independent publishing project that began as a literary magazine founded in 2009 with a focus on short fiction and story-like essays, presented alongside indie comic art.
+Named for an unfinished satirical sketch by Edgar Allan Poe that depicted a zany, dysfunctional writer’s group, it featured a small handful of contributors on a recurring basis.

-In 2015 the Folio Club introduced Folio Club Books, an imprint name under which it will publish selected book projects.
+In 2015 the Folio Club introduced Folio Club Books, an imprint name under which it publishes selected book projects.

 Read about the creation of the Folio Club in an early interview with founding editor Robert Pranzatelli for the literary website Molossus, and a slightly later interview for Fine Books and Collections, the magazine for book lovers and collectors.

 Pictured: Folio Club issues one through seven.
 Covers by Onsmith.
 Click the image for a closer look.